1. Development of kittens

 -

-As soon as a kitten is born, she starts looking for the mother cat's nipple.
-Kittens will kick their paws against their mother’s belly to stimulate milk production.
+Once a kitten is born, she will seek out the mother cat's nipple.
+Kittens will paw at the mother's belly to encourage milk production.

 -